 Currently 2,303 LPS students at 32 LPS schools receive weekly food-filled backpacks.

 The program now includes students from private and parochial schools in Lincoln, as well as from 28 rural communities.

 During the first half of the 2017–18 school year, 29,873 food-filled backpacks were distributed.
 At the conservative estimate of five meals per backpack, that means this year the BackPack program has provided 149,365 meals.
 Additionally, new this year, four LPS elementary schools have transitioned from the Backpack program model and are instead piloting a food market model.

 It costs about $250 for each student to receive a backpack for a year.
 This includes all essential program costs involved with distributing backpacks.

 The need continues to grow dramatically

-- This school year 18,014 of Lincoln Public Schools students—45.8 percent of all Lincoln Public Schools students (K-12)—qualify for free and reduced lunch.
-There are 5,535 of the 7,826 elementary school children who qualify for free lunch not receiving backpacks.
+- This school year 18,427 of Lincoln Public Schools students—46 percent of all Lincoln Public Schools students (K-12)—qualify for free and reduced lunch.
+Around two-thirds of the elementary school children who qualify for free lunch do not receiving backpacks.